woltapp/spark-osm-datasource/README.md

 ## Usage

 OSM PBF data source uses [parallel OSM PBF parser](https://github.com/akashihi/parallelpbf) internally, therefore it needs to provide it with a input stream.
-The simplest way to do that while keeping it compatible with most of file sources is to add file to a spark context first:
+OSM DataSource internally uses HDFS driver, so it will accept any HDFS compatible path, like local file, http link, s3 link etc and convert it to the inputstream.
+The stream will be opened and read as many times, as many partitions are requested:

     val spark = SparkSession
       .builder()